WilsonZheng/Android_App/README.md

 # Android_App
 Apps with different features

-BlockSMS: has feature of blocking incoming sms with assigning keyword
+BlockSMS: has feature of blocking incoming sms with assigning keyword(only work under API 16)

 Contacts: has feature of adding and showing the contacts from device database